asicnet/gen_uvm/index.md

 The python script gen_uvm.py creates all files:

     ../../uvm_scripts/gen_uvm.py master.tpl slave.tpl target.tpl register.tpl clock_reset.tpl
+	or
+	python ../../uvm_scripts master.tpl slave.tpl target.tpl register.tpl clock_reset.tpl
+	# but change the header_cfg.py --if 0:-- to use the __main__py

 The first query for \<entity-name\>_pkg.sv must be answered with y.
 The file can then be compared or merged with \<entity-name\>_pkg.svh in the DUT directory.
 Now all files for the agents and the top level are created under directory include/ .